adeen1993/Github-Tut/README.md

 # Github-Tut
 This is my first repository.
 # change 1
-I modified this readme file.cd
+I modified this readme file